 Given the original film’s disappointing direct-to-video sequel back in 2006 starring Johnathon Schaech as the son of Swayze’s James Dalton, you’d think the studio would’ve learned its lesson.
 The legacy of Road House 2: Last Call, however, has done very little to slow this reboot’s momentum.

 In 2015, the trigger was almost pulled with another UFC legend turned WWE fixture, Ronda Rousey, locked in to star.
-As for the captain of this ship that never was, The Notebook and John Q director Nick Cassavetes was apparently loacked and loaded.
+As for the captain of this ship that never was, The Notebook and John Q director Nick Cassavetes apparently signed on to steer.
 Now, we’re getting the real deal with Dana White’s top earner.

-For those of you who haven’t made time for this quintessentially 80s bit of cinema – read: essential viewing – here’s the official synopsis for the original Road House:
+For those of you who haven’t made time for this quintessentially 80s bit of cinema, here’s the official synopsis for the original Road House:

 The Double Deuce is the meanest, loudest and rowdiest bar south of the Mason-Dixon Line… and Dalton (portrayed by Patrick Swayze) has been hired to clean it up.
 He might not look like much, but the PhD-educated bouncer proves he’s more than capable — busting the heads of troublemakers and turning the roadhouse into a jumping hot-spot.
 But Dalton’s romance with the gorgeous Dr Clay (portrayed by Kelly Lynch) puts him on the bad side of cutthroat local big shot Brad Wesley (portrayed by Ben Gazzara).